Feira de Santana

 Feira de Santana ([ˈfejɾɐ d(ʒi) sɐ̃ˈtɐ̃nɐ]; Portuguese for "Saint Anne's Fair") is a city in Bahia, Brazil.
-It is the second-most populous city in the state, with a population of 619,609 according to IBGE's estimate in 2020.
+It is the second-most populous city in the state, with a population of 616,272 according to IBGE's census in 2022.
 It is located 100 km northwest of Salvador, Bahia's capital city.
 These cities are connected by BR-324, a four-lane divided highway.

 Name

 Feira de Santana, formerly spelled Feira de Santa Anna, is named in honor of the cattle fairs held at the St-Anne-of-the-Fountains Plantation (Fazenda Sant'Anna dos Olhos D’Água) in the 19th century.

 History

 The St-Anne-of-the-Fountains Plantation was established in the 18th century by Domingos Barbosa de Araujo and his wife Anna Brandoa.
 Located at the edge of Bahia's "backcountry" (sertão), it became a center for the cowboys on their way from the pastures there to the port of Cachoeira.
 The cowboys' practice of starting annual fires to clear old brush eventually worsened the area's natural aridity to the point where the cattle industry collapsed, but by then Brazilians and foreigners had begun adopting the area as their home.
 A city began to develop with wide streets which were bordered by commercial houses serving the area's growing population.
 It was incorporated as the second city in Bahia after the capital and the 31st in the entirety of colonial Brazil.

 Today, Feira de Santana remains the second largest city in Bahia and an important stopping point for travelers.